migueldelucasdoit/gke-observability-workshop/lab-05/README.md

 kubectl version --client=true --output=yaml
 skaffold version
 terraform version
+k6 version
 ```
 ## Create OpenTelemetry resources

 * Previously, we provisioned the [OpenTelemetry Operator](https://opentelemetry.io/docs/kubernetes/operator/) in our cluster.
-Now we need to provision the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and configure it to autoinstrument our application code and send traces to the Google Cloud Trace service.
+Now we need to provision the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and configure it to inject autoinstrumentation in our application workloads and send traces to the [Google Cloud Trace](https://cloud.google.com/trace/docs) service.

 * Obtain credentials for GKE cluster.
 ```